ChrisF03/Danny-Ma-SQL-Case-Studies-/Solutions/Case Study #7 - Balanced Tree Clothing Co./README.md

 ## Data

-For this case study there is a total of 4 datasets for this case study - however you will only need to utilise 2 main tables to solve all of the regular questions, and the additional 2 tables are used only for the bonus challenge question!
+For this case study there is a total of 4 datasets for this case study - however we will only need to utilise the 2 first tables to solve all of the regular questions, and the additional 2 tables are used only for the bonus challenge question!

 * balanced_tree.product_details
 * balanced_tree.sales